vietfood/cs4all-vn/roofline.md

 ### Visualizing rooflines

 We can visualize the tradeoff between memory and compute using a **roofline plot**, which plots the peak achievable FLOPs/s (throughput) of an algorithm on our hardware (the y-axis) against the arithmetic intensity of that algorithm (the x-axis).
-Here's a fake diagram:
+Here's an example log-log plot:

 {% include figure.liquid path="assets/img/roofline-improved.png" class="img-fluid" caption="<b>Figure:</b> an example roofline plot showing two algorithms with different arithmetic intensities (Algo 1 and Algo 2) and their corresponding theoretical peak throughput under different bandwidths (BW1 and BW2)." %}